G-Core/product-documentation/documentation/waap/about-waap.md

 ### Behavioral component

-The behavioral component is centralized and responsible for asynchronously analyzing traffic from WAF Edge nodes.
-It then instructs the nodes to either block, allow, or monitor a request.
+The behavioral component is responsible for asynchronously analyzing traffic from WAF Edge nodes.
+It is centralized and built on a scalable cloud environment, ensuring that WAF always has sufficient resources for deep analysis without memory or processing limitations.

+The component analyzes and detects malicious behavioral patterns, and based on this information indicates what actions should be enforced by WAF Edge nodes: block, challenge, or allow requests.
+As the behavioral component processes requests, it generates information tags for each request entity.
+These tags are sent together with instructions (actions to be enforced) to WAF Edge nodes.

 This analytical aspect of the system and independent functioning of both parts is what elevates our WAF to the next-generation level.